Optimal Control and Estimation

 Titles of Previous Term Papers

-- Approximate Output Tracking Using Nonlinear Cost Minimization for Non-Minumum Phase CTOL Aircraft Model
+- Approximate Output Tracking Using Nonlinear Cost Minimization for Non-Minimum Phase CTOL Aircraft Model

 - Estimation and Control of a Low-Order Model of Transitional Channel Flow